Article I – Name

 Article IX – Committees and Representatives

-Standing committees of the Society shall consist of a nominating committee, a program committee, a scholarship committee, a fund raising committee, a bylaws committee, a membership committee, and a communications committee.
+Standing committees of the Society shall consist of a nominating committee, a spring program committee, a winter program committee, a grants & scholarship committee, a fundraising committee, a bylaws committee, a membership development committee, a women & diversity committee, a vascular resident education committee and a communications committee.

 The Nominating Committee shall consist of the current president in office, the president-elect and the two most recent past presidents.
 Its functions shall be to make up a slate of officers for the Society, and to nominate representatives to affiliated societies to be presented to the Executive Committee at the annual meeting.
 The proposed slate shall then be presented for vote during the Annual Member Business Meeting.

 Representatives shall be appointed by the nominating committee in concert with the Executive Committee to serve on American College of Surgeons Board of Governors, American College of Surgeons Advisory Council for Surgical Specialties and the Council of the American Association for Vascular Surgery.
-Each representative shall serve a three-year term unless otherwise noted by the Executive Committee at its annual meeting.
+Each representative shall serve a three-year term unless otherwise noted by the Executive Committee.
 From time to time, other organizations may seek representation from the Society.
 Additional representatives shall be appointed in the same manner outlined above.

 The Winter Program Committee shall solicit papers and other presentations from members and other individuals and make up the programs for upcoming meetings.
 The Winter Program Chair shall be named by the Executive Committee and serve a term of one year.
 The Executive Committee will also name a Vice Chair for the Winter Program Committee for continuity.
 The Vice Chair will advance to the Chair.
 The Committee will consist of no less than 6 and no more than 10 additional Society members serving staggered terms of two years to allow for overlap.

-The Scholarship Committee shall consist of six members, a chairman, selected by the Executive Committee, 3 Councilors-at-Large, and 2 remaining at-large committee members selected by the committee chairman.
+The Grants & Scholarships Committee shall consist of six members, a chairman, selected by the Executive Committee, 3 Councilors-at-Large, and 2 remaining at-large committee members selected by the committee chairman.
 This committee shall serve for two years.
 Its function shall be to review educational grant award applications and to report award recipients to the executive committee at the annual meeting.

 Membership Development Committee

-The Membership Development Committee shall consist of four members to serve overlapping terms of four years each.
+The Membership Development Committee shall consist of a chair and four members serving two year terms.
 The Secretary shall serve as ex-officio.
-A new member shall be appointed annually by the Executive Committee.
-The most senior member of the Membership Committee shall serve as Chair.
+New members shall be appointed annually by the Executive Committee.
 The committee shall review all applications and present their nominations for membership to the Executive Committee for review and ratification at the Annual Business Meeting.
 The Committee shall also assist the Secretary with membership development and expansion campaigns.

 Women and Diversity Committee